Community Service and Volunteer Opportunities

 Introduction of Player Cadet Program

 In 2013……the Indian River Golf Foundation introduced the opportunity for members of high school golf teams to assist in After School SNAG Golf (Starting New At Golf) training conducted at area elementary schools during the school year.
 This was the introduction of the IRGF Player Cadet Program.
-Within a couple years Player Cadets were assisting in After School TRADITIONAL Golf (real golf) training conducted at area golf courses.
+Within a couple of years, Player Cadets were assisting in After School TRADITIONAL Golf (real golf) training conducted at area golf courses.
 Individuals serving as Player Cadets set up equipment including IRGF logo tent, table & chairs for player check-in.
+They also help with various other aspects of our youth golf programs.

 Player Cadets are not professional golfers as all activities are within the guidelines of USGA Amateur Status and also meet the approval of the Florida High School Athletic Association.
 Player Cadets are there to assure the youth players remain focused, play SAFE and conduct FUN challenges.